microsoft/AzureTrailblazerAcademy/month1/labs/lab_storage/README.md

   Displays the created data set.
 - Click on "Continue"

-### Step-3: Add Recipient to the data share
+### Task-3: Add Recipient to the data share
-- Recipients Tab:
+1. Select Recipients Tab:
 - Click on "Add Recipient"
 - Enter your personal email address
 - Click on Continue